sunbird-specs/DIAL-specs/v1/spec.md

 - reference: to provide reference to an entity instance (e.g. a specific textbook or textbook unit)
 - metadata: to define the metadata of the linked entity

+**Linking Textbooks**
-In addition to the above classes and properties, the specification also defines specific classes & properties for specific use cases.
-For example, following classes and properties are defined to represent textbooks and textbook units linked with DIAL codes:
+In addition to the above, the specification also defines classes & properties for using DIAL codes in school textbooks.
+The following classes and properties are defined to represent textbooks and textbook units linked with DIAL codes:

 - Textbook & TextbookUnit: enum values for the EntityType enumeration
 - TextbookRef: reference to a textbook entity